 One of San Marco's tourist attractions is Aquarena Springs.
 Prior to 1996, Aquarena Springs was a resort and amusement park built around the San Marcos Springs and was operated by various owners from 1928 until 1996.
 It included a hotel, submarine theater, a Swiss Sky Ride, an observation deck that moved vertically 220 ft above the lake and rotated 360º, glass bottom boat rides, and "mermaid" performers in the submarine theater.
 By far, the most popular attraction was Ralph, "the Famous Swimming Pig."
 Ralph swam around Aquarena Springs performing tricks and dives until the early 1990s, when he retired.
 At its peak, Aquarena Springs attracted 250,000 visitors annually.
 The University purchased Aquarena Springs in 1996 and converted it to an environmental learning center now known as Aquarena Center.
 The center still offers glass bottom boat tours ($6) plus environmental education tours, an endangered species exhibit, wetlands boardwalk, small aquarium, and scientific diving training.
 Admission is free.

 From San Marcos we headed toward Canyon Lake and our accommodations at Hideout on the Horseshoe.
 We stopped a few blocks from the Hideout for drinks and appetizers at Daisy Dukes.
 Daisy Dukes has a great deck which we understand is a lot of fun in the summer.
+Daisy Dukes has now closed and is replaced by another restaurant.

 Hideout on the Horseshoe is an outstanding small resort with 18 cabins sitting on a ridge with magnificent views of the Guadalupe River and the surrounding valley.
-The have one of the coolest patios right on the water for watching the tubers, swimming, or relaxing.
+They have one of the coolest patios right on the water for watching the tubers, swimming, or relaxing.
 You'll find a small playground, horseshoes, and a washer pit.
 Hideout is a Texas Outside Favorite Resort and well worth a visit.

 That evening we tried Italian Garden near Canyon Lake for dinner (good Italian food at reasonable prices) and then went to Dam Red Barn to end the evening.
 Dam Red Barn has picnic tables, pool tables, and karaoke or live band in a big barn.
 It's a fun place with friendly people and some of the karaoke singers were outstanding.

-The next morning we headed down the road from Hideout on the Horseshoe is Sattler and The Old Sattler Baking Company which serves a good breakfast and home made pastry.
-After breakfast we following River Road into New Braunfels on our way to play The Bandit Golf Course in New Braunfels.
+The next morning we headed down the road from Hideout on the Horseshoe to Sattler and The Old Sattler Baking Company which serves a good breakfast and home made pastry.
+After breakfast we followed River Road into New Braunfels on our way to play The Bandit Golf Course in New Braunfels.
 River Road is a very scenic route that provides views of the Guadalupe River rapids, majestic cypress trees, rugged bluffs, and green valleys as it crisscrosses the Guadalupe River and ends in New Braunfels.
 Click here to see a section of the Guadalupe from Canyon Dam to Gruene with outfitters, camping, and more.
 You can read more about New Braunfels and fun things to do in the Exploring New Braunfels article.

 After a nice drive we headed over to play golf at The Bandit - a Texas Outside Top 10 Course with a 9.3 rating.
 The Bandit has a little bit of everything - rolling hills, elevation changes, scenic beauty, water, blind shots, and dog legs, plus it was in excellent condition.
 Click here to read the review of this great course.